tonyho/app-framework-binder/doc/afb-plugin-writing.md

 Summary
 -------

-The binder afb-daemon serves files through the HTTP protocol and offers access to API's through HTTP or WebSocket protocol.
+The binder afb-daemon serves files through HTTP protocol and offers to developers the capability to expose application APIs through HTTP or WebSocket protocol.

-The plugins are used to add API's to afb-daemon.
+Binder plugins are used to add API to afb-daemon.
 This part describes how to write a plugin for afb-daemon.
-Excepting this summary, this part is intended to be read by developpers.
+Excepting this summary, this part is intended to be read by developers.

-Before going into details, through a tiny example, a short overview plugins basis is needed.
+Before moving further through an example, here after a short overview of binder plugins fundamentals.

 ### Nature of a plugin

-A plugin is a separate piece of code made of a shared library.
+A plugin is an independent piece of software, self contain and expose as a dynamically loadable library.
-The plugin is loaded and activated by afb-daemon when afb-daemon starts.
+A plugin is loaded by afb-daemon that exposes contained API dynamically at runtime.

-Technically, a plugin is not linked to any library of afb-daemon.
+Technically, a binder plugins does not reference and is not linked with any library from afb-daemon.

-### Kinds of plugins
+### Class of plugins

-There is two kinds of plugins: application plugins and service plugins.
+Application binder supports two kinds of plugins: application plugins and service plugins.
+Technically both class of plugin are equivalent and coding API is shared.
+Only sharing mode and security context diverge.

-#### Application plugins
+#### Application-plugins

-Application plugins are intended to be instanciated for each
+Application-plugins implements the glue in between application's UI and services.
+Every AGL application has a corresponding binder that typically activates one or many plugins to interface the application logic with lower platform services.
-application: when an application using that plugin is started, its binder starts a new instance of the plugin.
+When an application is started by AGL application framework, a dedicate binder is started that loads/activates application plugin(s).

-It means that the application plugins mainly have only one context to manage for one client.
+The API expose by application-plugin are executed within corresponding application security context.

-#### Service plugins
+Application plugins generally handle a unique context for a unique client.
+As the application framework start a dedicated instance of afb_daemon for each AGL application, if a given plugin is used within multiple application each of those application get a new and private instance of this "shared" plugin.

-Service plugins are intended to be instanciated only one time only and connected to many clients.
+#### Service-plugins

-So either it does not manage context at all or otherwise, if it manages context, it should be able to manage one context per client.
+Service-plugins enable API activation within corresponding service security context and not within calling application context.

-In details, it may be useful to have service plugins at a user level.
+Service-plugins are intended to run as a unique instance that is shared in between multiple clients.

-### Live cycle of a plugin within afb-daemon
+Service-plugins can either be stateless or manage client context.
+When managing context each client get a private context.

-The plugins are loaded and activated when afb-daemon starts.
+Sharing may either be global to the platform (ie: GPS service) or dedicated to a given user (ie: preference management)

-At start, the plugin initialise itself.
+### Live cycle of plugins within afb-daemon

-If it fails to initialise then afb-daemon stops.
+Application and service plugins are loaded and activated each time a new afb-daemon is started.

-Conversely, if it success to initialize, it must declare a name, that must be unique, and a list of API's verbs.
+At launch time, every loaded plugin initialise itself.

-When initialized, the functions implementing the API's verbs of the plugin are activated on call.
+If a single plugin initialisation fail corresponding instance of afb-daemon self aborts.

-At the end, nothing special is done by afb-daemon.
+Conversely, when plugin initialisation succeeds, it should register its unique name and the list of API verbs it exposes.

-Consequently, developpers of plugins should use 'atexit' or 'on_exit' during initialisation if they need to perform specific actions when stopping.
+When initialised, on request from clients plugin's function corresponding to expose API verbs are activated by the afb-daemon instance attached to the application or service.

-### Content of a plugin
+At exit time, no special action is enforced by afb-daemon.
+When a specific actions is required at afb-daemon stop, developers should use 'atexit/on_exit' during plugin initialisation sequence to register a custom exit function.

-For afb-daemon, a plugin contains 2 different
+### Plugin Contend

-things: names and functions.
+Afb-daemon's plugin register two classes of objects: names and functions.

-There is two kind of names:
+Plugins declare categories of names:
- - the name of the plugin,
+ - A unique plugin name,
- - the names of the verbs.
+ - Multiple API verb's names.

-There is two kind of functions:
+Plugins declare two categories of functions:
- - the initialisation function
+ - initialisation function
- - functions implementing verbs
+ - API functions implementing verbs

-Afb-daemon translates the name of the method that is invoked to a pair of API and verb names.
-For example, the method named **foo/bar** translated to the API name **foo** and the verb name **bar**.
+Afb-daemon parses URI requests to extract plugin name and API verb.
-To serve it, afb-daemon search the plugin that record the name **foo** and if it also recorded the verb **bar**, it calls the implementation function declared for this verb.
+As an example, URI **foo/bar** translates to API verb named **bar** within plugin named **foo**.

-Afb-daemon make no distinction between lower case and upper case when searching for a method.
+To serve such a request, afb-daemon looks for an active plugin named **foo** and then within this plugin for an API verb named **bar**.
-Thus, The names **TicTacToe/Board** and **tictactoe/borad**
+When find afb-daemon calls corresponding function with attached parameter if any.

-are equals.
+Afb-daemon ignores letter case when parsing URI.
+Thus **TicTacToe/Board** and **tictactoe/borad** are equivalent.

 #### The name of the plugin